Düsseldorf-Hamm: History

 In 789 A.C.
 Hamm was written mentioned first time, second time 875.
 The earliest registrations of Hamm are from the year 1218.
 Hamm became a part of Düsseldorf in 1394.
 Since 1453 there had been a ferry line between Hamm and Neuss until the Josef Cardinal Frings-Bridge was constructed.

 The gun club St. Sebastianus from 1458 is one of the oldest gun clubs in that region.

 The Thirty-Year War began in 1644 in Hamm when troops of Brandenburg went into the settlement.

 So the oldest churches who are still existing are the Rochus Chapel from 1709 and the Cross Chapel from 1658, gifted by the Earl of Palatine Philipp Wilhelm, both Roman Catholic.

 The Rochus Chapel nowadays is in use by the Greek-Orthodox Church of Düsseldorf.

 In 1824 a catholic elementary school opened, in 1960 the catholic kindergarten.

 To visit schools for higher education the students have to go to neighboring boroughs.

 Infrastructure

 There is a tram line (706) connecting northern Hamm to the central and northern districts of Düsseldorf.
 The southern part of Hamm is connected with the tram lines 709 and during peak times with the line 704.
 These trams serve the central districts of Düsseldorf and Neuss.

 Düsseldorf-Hamm station is served by the Rhine-Ruhr S-Bahn lines S 8, S 11 and S 28, running on the Mönchengladbach–Düsseldorf railway, which crosses over the Rhine on the Hamm Railway Bridge.

 Two of the main roads of Düsseldorf run along the borders of Hamm.

-Hamm still have an operating kindergarten and elementary school.
+Hamm has an operating kindergarten, "Katholischer Kindergarten Sankt Blasius", and elementary school, "Katholische Grundschule Florensstraße".